PaulErpen/adventure-runner/content/Adventures/Shadow under Lithgard/6 - The Digsite: Exterior.md

 If the situation gets critical Mother Elise and Anais will show up and  resolve the conflict.

+Mother Elises goal is to gather more corpses to feed her ravens and to have more bodies to experiment on.
+She has moral quandaries about simply killing people to gain those corpses, but she won't mind making a deal with the adventurers.
+If the players agree she gives them a bone flute, they should use every time they happen to come across some corpses.
+As a reward she promises them a favor.

 <img src="Digsite.png" width=600>
 <div style="clear:both"></div>